 5 things you should be considering when it comes to GDPR

-By May 25th 2018, businesses and organisations across the UK must be compliant with the European Union’s (EU) General Data Protection Regulation (GDPR).
-There’s no shying away from this legislation - businesses must either prepare for it or face damaging fines.
+All businesses and organisations across the UK have to comply with the European Union’s General Data Protection Regulation (GDPR).
+There’s no shying away from this legislation, even in post-Brexit Britain.
+It’s something businesses need to address or face damaging fines.

-Most significantly, the GDPR will impact the way marketing communications are sent to customers and how they look after any personal data they receive.
-Should companies fail to adhere to this, they will be fined up to 20 million euros (£17 million) or four per cent of the global annual revenue - whichever is the greater amount.
+Probably the most significant impact of GDPR is on the way marketing communications are sent to customers and how personal data and information is handled and stored.
+Companies failing to follow the rules can be fined up to 20 million euros (£17 million) or four per cent of the global annual revenue - whichever is the greater amount.

-Here we take a look at five things your business should be considering ahead of the GDPR deadline next year.
+Here are the five things your business should be considering when it comes to GDPR

-This sort of protocol isn’t a type that just fixes the breach once it occurs.
-Instead it should help to plan for a breach while describing the nature and likely consequences of one, along with the proposed measures of mitigating its possible effects.
-This way, organisations will be able to identify the data that was taken, and where the breach occurred.
+The aim is to create a plan for dealing with any breaches that may occur, describing the nature and likely consequences of one along with the proposed measures of mitigating its possible effects.
+This way, organisations can to identify the data that was taken, and where the breach occurred.

-Companies must consider what personal data they are storing, as the GDPR will cover this.
-As of May, personal data will include names, addresses, telephone numbers, account numbers, email addresses and IP addresses.
-According to Corporate Compliance Insights, Personally identifiable information (PII) data can be client data or employee data and can be stored in disparate repositories.
+It’s essential to know and understand what personal information your company is storing, and why, as this is a central concern of GDPR.
+Under GDPR, personal data includes names, addresses, telephone numbers, account numbers, email addresses and IP addresses.
+PII data (personally identifiable information, can be client data or employee data and can be stored across different digital and physical repositories.

-They should also highlight an individual's right to opt out of sharing their PII for internal use or use by third-party companies.
-The firm’s stance on data security should also be included here.
+Your policy should also highlight an individual's right to opt out of sharing their PII data for internal use or use by third-party companies, as well as show the firm’s stance on data security.